Bobby Brown Doesn't Think Whitney Died From Drugs

 Because he's still walking around free.

-oes justice look like to you?
+What does justice look like to you?

 Justice?
 If he was locked up somewhere where somebody can rape him.
 That's just how I feel.
 He raped me by taking my daughter away.